The menstruation app aiming to tackle sport's 'last taboo'

 "In football especially, there are a lot of male coaches and it's an area they don't want to speak about, but this information has probably forced that upon them."

-What next for Brunivels and Confrey?
+What next for Brunivels and Conefrey?
 They have already embarked on the second part of their project, asking more questions to hundreds of women, making plans to update the app to accommodate the fresh information at their disposal.

-"We've lots of plans," Confrey tells CNN Sport, her eyes widening.
+"We've lots of plans," Conefrey tells CNN Sport, her eyes widening.

 "This is just our first version of it.
 It's about sharing information and giving it to a wider audience.
 We want to build an app that takes everything into account for the female athlete and will then generate its own data.